-The ‘Speakers Only!’ page is a page, where you’ll find all the info you need before getting on that plane to Copenhagen and the Clever Content Conference 2018.
+The ‘Speakers Only!’ page holds all the info you need before getting on the plane to Copenhagen in April.

-And we are still going to email you about updates and useful information to make sure you are 100% in the loop at all times.
+We are still going to email you about updates and useful info to make sure you are 100% in the loop at all times.

-Give the page a read, come back and check up on updates.
+Give the page a read and come back and check for updates before take off.